Sichii/Chaos-Server/docs/articles/Components.md

 }
 ```

-Any component that utilizes another component should ensure that it's own options interface inherits from the options
+Any component that utilizes another component should ensure that its own options interface inherits from the options
-interfaces of it's subcomponents.
+interfaces of its subcomponents.

 ```csharp
 public class MyComponent : IComponent